-To be clear, the INspider does not give a left-right leg split, but because it measures from the spindle it should be more accurate (unless you have a perfectly balanced left-right leg power, which is unlikely/impossible).
+To be clear, the INspider does not give a left-right leg split, but because it measures from the spider it should be more accurate (unless you have a perfectly balanced left-right leg power, which is unlikely/impossible).

 Whether or not this (potential) discrepancy in power matters to you depends on how much of a power nerd you are.

-The long-term compatibility and modularity of a spider-based power meter also (potentially) means less investment in the long run than buying individual system-specific single-side power meters — what’s to say the Dura-Ace R9100 Stages power meter you buy today will be compatible with Dura-Ace R9200 (whenever that is inevitably released)?
+The long-term compatibility and modularity of a spider-based power meter also (potentially) means less investment in the long run than buying individual system-specific single-sided power meters — what’s to say the Dura-Ace R9100 Stages power meter you buy today will be compatible with Dura-Ace R9200 (whenever that is inevitably released)?

 What chainrings can be used with the Rotor INspider?

 A wide range of chainrings are available.Max Wilman / Immediate Media

 Road 1× (round or Q-ring): 40, 42, 44, 46, 48, 50

 Road 2× (round or Q-ring): 50/34, 52/36, 53/39, 54/42

 A wide range of chainrings in both round and Q-ring options are available for the INspider.